Hazbin Hotel: Production

 Several main characters had been redesigned from the pilot, including Charlie, Vaggie, Alastor, and Angel Dust.
 Along with SpindleHorse Toons, Bento Box Entertainment co-produced the series for A24.
 Animation services were handled by Bento Box's subsidiary, Princess Bento Studio, a Melbourne-based studio jointly owned with Princess Pictures, alongside SpindleHorse Toons and Toon City.
 According to Medrano, many of the artists who worked on the pilot would be returning for the first season, and argued that the "indie spirit of the pilot lives on".
+Medrano has also confirmed that the pilot remains canon to the story.

-On October 28, 2022, the third anniversary of the pilot's release, a teaser trailer was released on Medrano's YouTube channel promising a summer 2023 release date for the first season, but this was later stalled due to the 2023 strike of actors and writers.
-On September 28, 2023, a trailer was posted on the series' official Instagram account and Medrano's YouTube channel announcing its first season's premiere on Amazon Prime Video in January 2024, while also announcing that "Season 2 is coming".
+On October 28, 2022, on the third anniversary of the pilot's release, a teaser trailer was released and uploaded on Medrano's YouTube channel promising a summer 2023 release date for the first season and featuring Alastor speaking on a microphone; however, this was later stalled due to the 2023 SAG-AFTRA strike blocking promotion of the series by the cast.

-In November 2023, it was announced that the series would premiere on January 19, 2024.
-On December 13, 2023, the official season one trailer was released.
-It was also confirmed that the pilot would remain canon to the story.
+On September 28, 2023, a teaser was posted on the series' official Instagram account and on Medrano's YouTube channel announcing that "Season 2 is coming".
 On July 26, 2024, the series was confirmed to be renewed for a third and fourth season.
-On August 13, 2024, it was made public that DogHead Animation in Florence, Italy, will also be handling animation services for the second season.
-On July 24, 2025, it was revealed at the San Diego Comic-Con that the second season would premiere on October 29 of that year.
-Amazon simultaneously released a teaser for the upcoming season.
+On August 13, 2024, DogHead Animation in Florence, Italy, were announced to be will also be handling animation services for the second season.

 In September 2025, Medrano acknowledged that the first season had issues with its narrative and runtime, as the process of telling the first season's story within the show's set limitations was described by her as "borderline-impossible" during its production, although she still remained proud of its final look.
 She stated that the second season would have improved pacing and narrative.
 Its story was described as being simpler than the first season, with all of the episodes being longer than 22 minutes.
 Medrano also stated there is a five-season plan for the show.
+On April 25, 2026, it was announced that the series was renewed for a fifth and final season.

+Release

+On December 13, 2023, the first trailer was released.
+The series premiered on January 19, 2024, (Note: The first two episodes of season one were released on January 12, 2024, to those who pre-ordered or purchased merchandise on the Hazbin Hotel website.) with the first episode also releasing on YouTube a day earlier for a limited time.

+On July 24, 2025, the trailer for the second season was released.
+The second season premiered on October 29, 2025.